salvolannister/LyraStarterGameEx2/README.md

 These have been implemented as special moves inside the CharacterMovementComponent (CMC)

+## How to contribute

+Fork the project, create a new branch from main, open the Editor, go to Edit > EditorPreferences then on the left click "LyraDeveloperSettings".
+On your right go to Experience Override and set a default Lyra experience to avoid the editor crushing after play.
+Once you are done open a pull request in the main project.

+To test multiplayer: //TODO write something here since I still don't know how to do it :')

 ## General procedure

 Ability and bindings have been set up according to the gameplay ability system used in Lyra.